The world's most destructive forest fires

 Caldor Fire, California, USA, 2021

-Following the evacuation order, the roads in the area quickly became clogged with nearby residents and visitors scrambling to leave the city.
-Pictured here is evacuee Mel Smothers, playing the violin as he and thousands of others were waiting in a traffic jam on Highway 50.
-Evacuees faced miles upon miles of traffic as the fire continued to spread nearby, with ash raining down on cars as they slowly moved through the smoky haze.
+Following the evacuation order, the roads in the area quickly became clogged with residents and visitors scrambling to leave.
+Pictured here is evacuee Mel Smothers, playing the violin as he and thousands of others wait in traffic on Highway 50.
+Evacuees faced miles upon miles of traffic as the fire continued to spread nearby, with ash raining down on cars as they slowly moved through the haze.

 Justin Sullivan/Getty Images